 The way companies are structured has changed as technology has grown.
 We frequently see companies reorganizing their teams into virtual teams, also known as geographically dispersed teams (GDT).
 This allows people in different countries to collaborate on a single project.
-Like most things in life, there are advantages and disadvantages to this style of team and it is not for every business.
-Is it right for yours?
+Like most things in life, there are advantages and disadvantages to this style of the team and it is not for every business.
+Is it right for you?

 In the past, it was believed that efficiency had a direct connection with proximity.
 The idea was held that the more face-time a manager was able to provide their team the more productive they would be.
 Managers are realizing that this may not be true, and that building a team out of people that work well together and have very targeted skill sets can yield a far more significant result.
 Another strong factor impacting productivity can be the mindset of the individuals the group is made up of.
 Some individuals are encouraged by their personal desire to learn more so as to further their careers; this self-motivation is a trait that works well in a virtual team environment.
 Individuals who are motivated by social interactions or by the desire to avoid negative feedback may not be a good fit for a virtual team.

-- Recruitment based on expertise not proximity
+- Recruitment is based on expertise, not proximity

 - Team members can work during the times when they operate most efficiently

 - Teams are comprised of members that are self-motivated and self-driven

 - More accommodation for team members’ personal and professional lives